 #7) Don't take out more than you need

 Your fees are all calculated as a percentage of the money you borrow.
 This means that when it comes to short-term loans the less you borrow the better.
-If you need more than $2,000,you would be better off looking into medium to long term loans.
-They have longer repayment terms and more favorable fees.
+If you need more than $2,000, you would be better off looking into medium to long-term loans.
+They have longer repayment terms and more favourable fees.

-#8) Choose a longer loan term for smaller monthly installments
+#8) Choose a longer loan term for smaller monthly instalments

-If you would like to keep your monthly installments to a minimum, choosing a longer repayment period is best.
+If you would like to keep your monthly instalments to a minimum, choosing a longer repayment period is best.
 This will mean you pay more in fees in the long run.